davidralphlewis/binaryephemera/_notes/Now.md

 ## Life

 - Trying to be kind to myself and others.
 Focusing on self care.
 Taking my medicine, metaphorically by journaling and meditating more.
--  Looking forward to a break.
+-  Planning a spontaneous holiday to Bergen.

 ## Working on